Acupuncture is a little weird right? Someone sticks a bunch of needles in you and that makes you feel better. How is that even possible?

 That’s a fair question to ask.
 It does generally involve the insertion of sharp objects.

-Rest assured, acupuncture is generally safe when performed by experienced and qualified acupuncturists.
+Acupuncture is generally safe when performed by experienced and qualified acupuncturists.

 Remind me later to ask what you mean by experienced and qualified?